kozraf/ArgoCD/readme.md

 Just adjust **"/home/vagrant/RafK8clstr/ArgoCD/values.yaml"** to whatever path you desire in your environment so the helm chart will configure the Kubernetes service with NodePort during ArgoCD deployment.

+## License

+The scripts, configurations, and documentation in this project are licensed under the MIT License.
+This license applies only to the scripts, configurations, and documentation contained in this repository and not to the software they interact with.